Coca people: Oral Tradition

-The Coca people are part of one of the oldest indigenous group who live in what is now the state of Nayarit, Mexico.
 The ancestral group were the Concheros, who first settled in coves on the Pacific coast of Nayarit, and made houses out of sea shells.
 Their Gods were the ocean and the wind.
 They became known in the passing years as the shaft tomb culture, because of cylindrical tombs spread throughout Nayarit and Jalisco, spreading down the west side of Lake Chapala all the way to Colima.